 (i) De minimis awards.

-(a) De minimis awards may only be granted on an occasional basis and must have a value less than or equal to 25 dollars.
+De minimis awards may only be granted on an occasional basis and must have a value less than or equal to twenty-five dollars.
 De minimis awards are awards that are so small that accounting for them would be unreasonable or administratively impracticable.

 (2) Safety awards.